You may have seen dozens of them lately. Cases of contract cheating and the recent college scam with celebs involved are still making the headlines.

 For American students, academic integrity breach is usually explained by “pressure to succeed”, since their overall academic success largely depends on written assignments they submit.
 In contrast, most of Ukrainian peers don’t feel their future is determined by the successful completion of written assignments.

 That is, when students choose to graduate from an institution located in countries with a higher level of academic integrity, they usually face a lot more tension to get through college.

 No wonder that news is still reporting an avalanche of cheating incidents among foreign students.

-We at Unicheck have also analyzed the major reasons and solutions for academic dishonesty.
+The Unicheck text plagiarism checker has also analyzed the major reasons and solutions for academic dishonesty.
 So, be on the lookout for our next publications!